Discover Our Focus in High Net Worth Divorces in Orange County Learn More right arrow icon

 Contact Us

 I have moved out of the home.
 The home is in my spouse’s name only, how do I protect any interest I may have in the family home?
 Again, this is very common, but dangerously tricky.
 Fortunately, there is something called “lis pendens”.
 The most literal translation means, “Litigation Pending”.
 This is a document that is prepared by attorneys and recorded with the County.
 A lis pendens simply gives notice to everyone that there is pending litigation with regard to this property.
 Why is this important?
-The lis pendens can keep a persona from selling the home, or taking any further liens against the property.
+The lis pendens can keep a person from selling the home, or taking any further liens against the property.
 Simply put, it keeps the property at “status quo” during the litigation process.
 FILING A LIS PENDENS IS VERY TRICKY, IF YOU DO IT WRONG, YOU WILL PLACE YOURSELF IN A LEGALLY DANGEROUS POSITION.
 DO NOT ATTEMPT TO FILE IT YOURSELF.

 Preparing, serving, filing, and recording the Lis Pendens requires that very specific, and not flexible, procedures be followed.
 If the Lis Pendens is not properly prepared, not properly served, or not properly filed or recorded, you will be in one form of trouble or another.
 Again, DO NOT attempt to file this on your own, call us today.
 We will ensure that you are protected.